Awambeng/dev-setup-script/README.md

     ./install_dev_tools.sh
     ```

-4. **Follow the prompts**: The script will ask you for your GitHub email and username to generate SSH keys and configure Git.
+4. **Follow the prompts**: The script will ask you for your desired Java version and your GitHub email to generate SSH keys and configure Git.

 5. **Add the SSH key to your GitHub account**: After running the script, copy the generated public SSH key from the terminal and add it to your GitHub account under **Settings > SSH and GPG keys**.